Psychology (PSY)

 PSY 327 Mentored Lab Class Semester 1 (0-3 credits)

 This course will consist of an individualized, mentored research experience with a faculty member in psychology.
 Students will be involved in the "in lab" practical realities of conducting research studies in psychology, attend a weekly lab meeting with their paired faculty member and other research assistants, and throughout the semester meet with other faculty members to learn about the depth and breadth of psychological research and discuss topics, methodologies and techniques in psychological science.
-Requires sophomore standing, completion of PSY112 and one 300-level course, and permission of the instructor.
+Restrictions/Requirements: completion of PSY112 and permission of the instructor.

 Course Rotation: Fall and Spring.